leohner/paypi/README.md

 ## Future Improvements
 Aside from general cleanup of code, adding comments, and refactoring; I'd like to factor in rounding when accounting for amounts.
 Currently it just accepts any float.

-Adding timestamps for when transactions took place would also be absolutely essential and would be impelemented in a future release.
+Adding timestamps for when transactions took place would also be absolutely essential and would be implemented in a future release.

 Currently the payment total throws an ArithmeticError if a string is passed as the payment value, ie. "10".
 This will need to be properly handled.